vuejs/apollo/docs/api/ssr.md

 ### globalPrefetch

-Allow you to register a component to be prefetched explicitely.
+Allow you to register a component to be prefetched explicitly.

 Simple example: